ABOUT THIS PROGRAM

 This program will explore the pros and cons of providing compensation to student athletes.
 Join us for a riveting conversation with members of the higher education community and former student athletes.

-Panelists include Professor Umar Muhammad, Saint Augustine’s University Department of Sports Management and Dr. Charles Pinckney, Professor of Africana Studies, UNC Charlotte.
+Panelists include Professor Umar Muhammad, Saint Augustine’s University Department of Sports Management, Dr. Pamela Grundy, who has published several books on the history of sports and Dr. Charles Pinckney, Professor of Africana Studies, UNC Charlotte.
 The moderator is Alexys J. Taylor, former college athlete and Gantt Center Collections & Exhibitions Manager.

 About The Panelists